英文字典中文字典Word104.com

 If you've never tried a pawpaw fruit, you're not alone — it can be hard to find, even in areas where it's indigenous This article explores all you need to know about the pawpaw fruit

-The pawpaw tree (Asimini triloba) is a small to medium-sized deciduous tree native to North America It’s known for its large edible fruit, tropical appearance, and colorful fall foliage
+The pawpaw tree (Asimina triloba) is a deciduous tree native to North America, recognized for its large, edible fruits with a unique blend of banana and mango flavors This tree also boasts a tropical look and vibrant fall colors

 Pawpaw are small trees that don't grow past 100 feet Yet they have a big influence They're the most commonly observed sapling in our NCR forests and are virtually immune to deer browse They also produce the largest edible fruit native to North America!